bcgov/bc-laws-api/CONTRIBUTING.md

 ## Testing

-Our testbed consists of xxxxx.
 Please write tests for new code you create.

 ## Submitting changes